cplankey/serverlessops-workshops/02-architecture/01-asynchronous-event-driven/README.md

 ![Service Diagram](../../images/wild-rydes-event-driven.png)

-Instead of *RequetRide* in the *wild-rydes* service making a web request to the *wild-rydes-ride-record* service to trigger the *RecordRide* Lambda function, *RequestRide* will publish a message to an SNS topic.
+Instead of *RequestRide* in the *wild-rydes* service making a web request to the *wild-rydes-ride-record* service to trigger the *RecordRide* Lambda function, *RequestRide* will publish a message to an SNS topic.
 The *wild-rydes-ride-record* service will have a function that is subscribed to the SNS topic which will write the ride data to DynamoDB.
 This will allow *RequestRide* to complete and return information to the user without needing to wait for our backend service to write to DynamoDB.

 ## Service Discovery

  In a previous module we had wild-rydes-ride-record export a URL as a CloudFormation output and wild-rydes queried the value from CloudFormation.
-This time we’re exporting an SNS topic ARN to AWS Systems Manager Paramater Store (SSM) instead of CloudFormation.
+This time we’re exporting an SNS topic ARN to AWS Systems Manager Parameter Store (SSM) instead of CloudFormation.
 SSM is a key-value store and provides an alternative way to perform service discovery in AWS among other uses.
 We’ll use SSM increasingly in later workshop modules.

 Which should you use?
 It’s a matter of preference.
 CloudFormation outputs can only be modified by CloudFormation.
-However, SSM’s hierarchical key paths make it possible to create IAM policies that grant slective read and write capabilities to different keys.
+However, SSM’s hierarchical key paths make it possible to create IAM policies that grant selective read and write capabilities to different keys.

 ## Instructions